 Instead of dodging the thrust, Troyle parried it with the practice sword in his left hand.
 He quickly launched a left kick into his son’s right side, seeing that it was unprotected.
-Like an acrobat, his son flipped backwards, evading the kick and delivering a quick strike into his leg while in the air.
+Like an acrobat, his son flipped backward, evading the kick and delivering a quick strike at his leg while in the air.

-“You’re getting slow, dad.”
+“You’re getting slow, father.”
 Kaidus grinned, landing gracefully into a defensive stance.

 “It’s the price one pays for growing old.”
-Troyle replied with a smirk, striking at his son once again, paying no attention to the stinging sensation in his leg.
+Troyle replied with a smirk while striking at his son once again, paying no attention to the stinging sensation in his leg.

 “The Captain’s twice your age.”
 Deflecting the tip of Troyle’s sword that was going for his left shoulder, Kaidus retorted.